-And in recent years, with the advent of smart technology, the thermostat has had somewhat of a makeover.
-No, they might not have reached the same glamorous status as the latest bit of shiny tech we all have on our wish lists – but being able to control your heating on the go and save money to boot?
-It’s not a bad proposition.
+In recent years, with the advent of smart technology, the thermostat has had a shiny new makeover.
+No, they might not have reached the same glamorous status as the latest devices we all have on our wish lists.

 Remember to upvote or downvote to have our say.